-We expect rental gross margin percentage to increase in 2019 compared to 2018, primarily associated with higher rental revenue per patient.
-In addition, we expect the average cost of rental revenue per patient to decline in future periods as a result of our ongoing efforts to reduce average unit costs of our systems, including reductions in depreciation, service costs, and logistics costs.
+We expect rental gross margin percentage to increase in 2020 compared to 2019, primarily associated with higher rental revenue per patient.
+We expect the average cost of rental revenue per patient to decline in future periods as a result of our ongoing efforts to reduce average unit cost of our systems, as well as reductions in depreciation, service costs, and logistics costs.